plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 </table>

 ## Using Selfservice with API v3.0
-plenigo offers a complete customer selfservice portal, where users can manage their SSO profiles, payment methods and orders.
+Frisbii Media offers a complete customer selfservice portal, where users can manage their SSO profiles, payment methods and orders.

-You can embedd this selfservice portal into your website with a single Javascript method: `new plenigo.Snippets(plenigoTransferToken, {elementId: "plenigoSnippets"}).start();`.
-Where `plenigoTransferToken` represents a secure transfer token for a plenigoSessionString.
+You can embed this selfservice portal into your website with a single Javascript method: `new plenigo.Snippets(plenigoTransferToken, {elementId: "plenigoSnippets"}).start();`.
+Where `plenigoTransferToken` represents a secure transfer token for a Frisbii MediaSessionString.

 ### Create a session
-If you are using plenigo SSO you should already have a plenigo session string.
-Otherwise you have to create a plenigo session with an api call [https://api.plenigo-stage.com/#operation/createCustomerSession](https://api.plenigo-stage.com/#operation/createCustomerSession).
-You can limit sessions in the plenigo backend, the default limit is 2 sessions per user.
+If you are using Frisbii Media SSO you should already have a Frisbii Media session string.
+Otherwise you have to create a Frisbii Media session with an api call [https://api.plenigo-stage.com/#operation/createCustomerSession](https://api.plenigo-stage.com/#operation/createCustomerSession).
+You can limit sessions in the Frisbii Media backend, the default limit is 2 sessions per user.
 If you then create a 3rd session, you will get an error message and have to delete one of the existing sessions.

 ### Create a transfer token
 For security reasons it is not recommended to work directly with this session string in any frontend application, javascript or html, since 3rd parties will have access to it.
-Thats why plenigo uses a mechanism called plenigo transfer token.
+Thats why Frisbii Media uses a mechanism called Frisbii Media transfer token.
 It is used to generate a single one time token out of a session to be able to share it.
 To create a transfer token use the following call: [https://api.plenigo-stage.com/#operation/createTransferToken](https://api.plenigo-stage.com/#operation/createTransferToken).

 ### Starting Snippets
 ```html